This is a complete guide covering SEO for photographers.

 Image file size can greatly affect page load time so it’s important to properly size your images on your pages.

 It’s recommended to use JPEGs over PNGs because they are more SEO-friendly.

 Regarding file size, always strive to save your images under 100Kb or less if possible.

 In order to optimize the images on your website, I recommend using a WordPress plugin called Imagify which bulk optimizes the images on your website.
-I also cover this plugin on my WordPress Plugins for Photography Websites guide (coming soon).

 If you have a lot of images, you may need to pay a few bucks to optimize all the images on your site but it beats going through all your images one-by-one and resizing them.